-- a registry or other office of a court or tribunal - the staff of the registry or office.30
+- a registry or other office of a court or tribunal - the staff of the registry or office.37

-In Kline v Official Secretary to the Governor General,31 the High Court of Australia considered the meaning of the phrase 'administrative nature' and noted that information of an administrative nature would include 'those documents relating to the management and administration of registry and office resources.'32
+In Kline v Official Secretary to the Governor General,38 the High Court of Australia considered the meaning of the phrase 'administrative nature' and noted that information of an administrative nature would include 'those documents relating to the management and administration of registry and office resources.'

-- Section 1.1A is likely to only be relevant to courts or tribunals, as this provision does not apply in relation to any other copy of information held or created by a court or tribunal which may be in the possession of another territory directorate or authority. - Such information may also be considered contrary to the public interest to disclose under other sections of the FOI Act see-s 1.1 information disclosure of which would be in contempt of court and s 1.2 information subject to Legal Professional Privilege. - For specific guidance on the phrase 'in possession of' see s 5 Common terms and phrases. - 6.4.
+- Section 1.1A is likely to only be relevant to courts or tribunals, as this provision does not apply in relation to any other copy of information held or created by a court or tribunal which may be in the possession of another territory directorate or authority. - Such information may also be considered contrary to the public interest to disclose under other sections of the FOI Act see information disclosure of which would be in contempt of court [5.2] above and information subject to legal professional privilege [5.5] below. - For specific guidance on the phrase 'in possession of' see [4.3] above. - 5.4.
 Section 1.1B information in possession of integrity commission or inspector of the integrity commission

-The ACT Integrity Commission (Commission) has the power to investigate corruption in public administration and strengthen public confidence in government integrity.
+The ACT Integrity Commission ('Commission') has the power to investigate corruption in public administration and strengthen public confidence in government integrity.

-The Inspector of the Integrity Commission (Inspector) undertakes the following functions:
+The Inspector of the Integrity Commission ('Inspector') undertakes the following functions:

-- investigates and assesses complaints about the Commission and its staff - makes recommendations to the Commission - assesses and reports on the Commission's compliance with the Integrity Commission Act 2018.
+- investigates and assesses complaints about the Commission and its staff - makes recommendations to the Commission - assesses and reports on the Commission's compliance with the Integrity Commission Act.

-Section 1.1B provides that disclosure of information is taken to be contrary to the public interest if the information is in the possession of the Commission or the Inspector unless it is of an administrative nature (e.g. management and administration of the Integrity Commission).
+Section 1.1B provides that disclosure of information is taken to be contrary to the public interest if the information is in the possession of the Commission or the Inspector unless it is of an administrative nature (e.g. management and administration of the Commission).

-- Section 1.1B is likely to only be relevant to the Integrity Commission, as this provision does not apply in relation to any other copy of information held or created by the Commission which may be in the possession of another territory directorate or authority. - For specific guidance on the phrase 'in possession of' see s 5 Common terms and phrases.
+Section 1.1B is likely to only be relevant to the Commission or Inspector, as this provision does not apply in relation to any other copy of information held or created by the Commission or Inspector which may be in the possession of another territory directorate or authority.

-30 FOI Act Sch 1, s 1.1A(2).
+37 FOI Act sch 1 s 1.1A(2).

-31 [2013] HCA 52.
+38 [2013] HCA 52, [47].